lswiderski/mi-scale-exporter/README.md

 - Proxy API repository: https://github.com/lswiderski/bodycomposition-webapi

 - If you afraid of your data, you can host your own API server.
 Just change the server address in Settings.
-For now you can use default one: https://garmin.bieda.it/ tut it will be removed soon.
+For now you can use default one: https://frog01-20364.wykr.es/ but it will be removed soon.

 ## Diagram of the flow with Web Proxy